twicethefunk/rental-system/README.md

 As this project is no longer maintained, unfixed bugs on UI and functionalities can be expected throughout the execution.

+To run the system, please click the folder 'dist' and run the 'unit_rental_system.exe' file.

 Thank you!